Skip to content

 What They Are

-Road vectors are polygons and lines representing detected road surfaces.
+Road vectors are lines that follow the edges of detected road surfaces.

 How They Are Created

 Lidarvisor uses an AI-powered image recognition approach to detect roads.
-It generates an overhead image from the point cloud, analyzes it to identify road surfaces, and then converts the detected areas into vector polygons.
+It analyzes an overhead image of your project — the orthophoto you uploaded, or one generated automatically from the point cloud — identifies the road surfaces, and traces their edges as vector lines.

 Modes

-• Rural — Optimized for country roads, forest tracks, and unpaved surfaces that may be less well-defined.
+• Rural — Optimized for country roads, forest tracks, and simpler layouts.

-• Urban — Optimized for paved streets, intersections, and well-defined road networks.
+• Urban — Optimized for paved streets, intersections, and complex road networks.

 Common Uses